John Pollard (Royal Navy officer): Battle of Trafalgar

+Later career and death

 Pollard was later brought before Sir Thomas Hardy and congratulated as having been the man to avenge Nelson's death.
 Pollard was promoted to lieutenant in 1806 and continued to serve in the Royal Navy.
-He did not advance in rank beyond that and was later to join the Irish Coastguard.
+Pollard married Matilda Trevethan in 1822 and had six children.
+He did not advance in rank and later joined the Irish Coast Guard from 1836.

-In 1852, at the age of 65, he obtained an officer's position at the Greenwich Hospital, where he stayed until his death at the age of 81 in 1868.
-He was buried with the rank of Commander but the grave was later moved and the exact site can't be pinpointed.
+In 1852, at the age of 65, he was awarded the position of Lieutenant of Greenwich Hospital, later being made an honorary retired commander, where he stayed until his death at the age of 81 on 22 April 1868.
+His grave was later moved and the exact site can't be pinpointed.

-Pollard was married in 1822 and had six children.